-Data Execution Protection (DEP) is a security feature that comes with all versions of Windows starting from Windows 7.
-DEP is a security feature designed to help protect Windows computers from damage that can be inflicted by viruses and other security threats.
-While DEP is a pretty handy and useful feature, some Windows users often want to disable it.
-Well, it is certainly possible for you to enable and disable Data Execution Protection on any version of Windows (including Windows 10) at will.
-If you want to disable Data Execution Protection in Windows 10, you need to:
+Data Execution Protection (DEP) is a security feature available in all versions of Windows starting from Windows 7.
+It’s designed to guard against damages from viruses and other security threats.
+Despite its usefulness, some users may wish to disable it.
+Indeed, toggling DEP on and off is possible in any Windows version, including Windows 10.
+If you want to disable DEP in Windows 10, you need to:

 Right-click on the Start Menu button to open the WinX Menu.
 Click on Command Prompt (Admin) in the WinX Menu.